epiksel/redirect-confirm/README.md

 $(document).ready(function() {
 	jQuery(document.body).RedirectConfirm({
 		selector: ".selector a",
+		excluding: 'data-rc-exclude', // excluding attribute
 		title: 'Exiting our website',
 		message: 'You are now leaving our website.
-We are not responsible for any external Web sites or their content.',
+We are not responsible for any external Web sites.',
 		returnlbl: 'Continue',
 		continuelbl: 'Return',
 		targetUrl: '_blank'